 Achieve your General Psychology degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges saw 113,855 General Psychology students graduate with bachelor degrees in 2016.
+U.S. colleges saw 111,999 General Psychology students graduate with bachelor degrees in 2017.
 Upon graduating from an accredited General Psychology program, someone in the field could make as little as $21,138 or as much as $52,567 in their early career, and anywhere from $39,272 to $109,195 in mid-career.
 Some programs have better prices and outcomes than others.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 The top ranked school in the United States for General Psychology is Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.